-WatchandWager has recently rebranded the BTOB sector of its operations to Business Trading to more accurately reflect its operations, namely the provision of pari-mutuel wagering to high-roller clients, many of whom specialise in algorithmic or computer assisted trading on a wide range of global racetracks.
+WatchandWager recently rebranded the Business to Business sector of its operations as Business Trading to more accurately reflect its operations, namely the provision of parimutuel (pool) wagering to high-roller clients, many of whom specialise in algorithmic or computer assisted trading on a wide range of global racetracks.

-The turnover for the full year was boosted by significant high volume player activity through its access into the Hong Kong Jockey Club pools and the French PMU in particular, and other markets in the USA, Canada, Australia, UK, Ireland and several others.
+The turnover for the full year was boosted by significant high-volume player activity through its access into pools, primarily with the Hong Kong Jockey Club and the French PMU, but also other markets in the USA, Canada, Australia, UK and Ireland.